Worst-Devoloper/FoodApi/Readme.md

 # Meals App

-An app that allows users to search for a meal and get the recipe for that meal.[click here to view the app] LINK:
+An app that allows users to sehttps://worst-devoloper.github.io/FoodApi/arch for a meal and get the recipe for that meal.[click here to view the app] LINK: https://worst-devoloper.github.io/FoodApi/

 ## App Interface